Education (EDUC)

 Prerequisites: GERM 312 or FREN 312 or SPAN 312 or HISP 312 or HISP 316 or JAPN 312 or CHIN 312 or LATN 312

-This course prepares future elementary teachers to teach reading, writing, speaking, and listening in the primary grades, Kindergarten-3rd grade.
+This course prepares future elementary teachers to teach reading, writing, speaking, and listening in elementary schools.
 Participants will learn about the 5 pillars of reading: phonemic awareness, phonics, fluency, vocabulary, and comprehension.
-This course addresses oral language, writing, motivation, culturally sustaining pedagogy, dyslexia, other disabilities that affect reading, and emerging bi-lingual literacy learners.
-Participants demonstrate their understanding and ability to teach K-3 literacy lessons in a field experience during which they will apply their learning to conduct assessments, plan lessons, deliver instruction, and engage in reflection.
-Acceptance into the Elementary Education program required prior to registration for this course.
+This course addresses oral language, writing, dyslexia, other disabilities that affect reading, and English Learners/Multi-Lingual (Els/MLs) literacy learners.
+Participants demonstrate their understanding and ability to teach K-2nd grade literacy lessons in a field experience during which they will apply their learning to conduct assessments, plan lessons, deliver instruction, and engage in reflection.

 Restrictions: Enrollment is limited to students with a major in Elementary Education.